Robina Gureme Rwakoojo

-Robina Gureme Rwakoojo is a Ugandan Lawyer, legislator who is currently serving as the representative member of Parliament for Gomba West County in Gomba District in the eleventh parliament of Uganda.
+Robina Gureme Rwakoojo (born 17 July 1964) is a Ugandan Lawyer, legislator who is currently serving as the representative member of Parliament for Gomba West County in Gomba District in the eleventh parliament of Uganda.
 She is affiliated to the National Resistance Movement (NRM).
 She also served in the tenth Parliament of Uganda.
 She also joined the race for Deputy Speakership in of the 11th parliament of Uganda.

-Biography
+Early life and education

-Robina Gureme Rwakoojo was born on 17 July 1964 from an Anglican family.
-She completed her Primary Leaving Examinations 1976 from Nakasero Primary School.
+Robina Gureme Rwakoojo was born on 17 July 1964 in an Anglican family.
+She completed her primary education in 1976 from Nakasero Primary School.
 She went to Nabumali High School from where she completed her Uganda Certificate of Education in 1980.
 And from Kings College Budo in 1984, she completed her Uganda Advanced Certificate of Education.